80 years after Auschwitz: Memory culture in Germany – DW – 01/26/2025

 Remembrance remains important

-What is generally little discussed in Germany are the biographies of perpetrators in one's own family.
-Journalist Michel Friedman, who is Jewish, once said, "You know, there are millions of contemporary witnesses!
+What's generally little discussed in Germany are the biographies of perpetrators in one's own family.
+Journalist Friedman, who is Jewish, once said, "You know, there are millions of contemporary witnesses!
 Look what your grandparents, great-aunts and great-uncles did!"

 That could perhaps be the next step in the development of Germany's culture of remembrance.
-"I don't ever want to get to the point where we say: 'So, now we have the perfect culture of remembrance,' and put a checkmark beside it," says Veronika Hager.
+"I don't ever want to get to the point where we say: 'So, now we have the perfect culture of remembrance,' and put a check mark beside it," said Hager.
 "For me, it's always something discursive that moves and develops."